All Episodes

 Would you explain to people why this is amnesty?

-The gang says it's not amnesty, they say it's a pathway out of the shadows into citizenship, but you call it amnesty.
+They say it's a pathway out of the shadows into citizenship.

 Why is it amnesty?

-This gang of eight bill is a disaster.
+This Gang of Eight bill is a disaster.

-The last big immigration reform was nineteen eighty-six, and the federal government told the American people we're gonna grant amnesty for the three million people who are here illegally.
+And the federal government told the American people, we're going to grant amnesty for the 3 million people who are here illegally.

-Now we saw what happened.
+Now, we saw what happened.

-But it is three to four times bigger than what it was in nineteen eighty-six, and we're hearing the exact same empty promises.
+But it is three to four times bigger than what it was in 1986.

-What the Gang of Eight Bill does is it grants legalization now.
+What the Gang of Eight bill does is it grants legalization now.

-It takes everyone who's here illegally and says you're legal, and then just like nineteen eighty-six, it promises sometime in the future, trust us, wink wink, we'll secure the border.
+And then just like 1986, it promises sometime in the future, trust us, wink-wink, we'll secure the border.

 Now, I don't think the American people are that foolish.

-And and this is a broken system.
+And this is a broken system.

-Stop playing political games, actually secure the border, and and make a legal immigration system that works.
+I think what Americans want is fix the problem, stop playing political games, actually secure the border, and make a legal immigration system that works.

 You've been in the Senate now for six months.

-Why do the Democrats want this and why do the Republicans who support this want it?
+Could you explain to me and people in this audience why do the Democrats want this and why do the Republicans who support this want it?

 Well, the Democrats want this for pure politics.

-Uh Chuck Schumer was very candid in the Senate Judiciary Committee when he said, if there is no citizenship, there can be no reform.
+Chuck Schumer was very candid in the Senate Judiciary Committee when he said, if there is no citizenship, there can be no reform.

 This is all about their endeavor.

-They want to grant amnesty, uh, and they hope to get a lot more Democratic voters, or they want this to be voted down and use it as a political issue in 2014 and 2016.
+Or they want this to be voted down and use it as a political issue in 2014 and 2016.

-On the Republican side, sadly a lot of the support of it is political as well.
+On the Republican side, sadly, a lot of the support of it is political as well.

-You know, after 2012, all of the Washington political consultants and all the mainstream media came to Republicans and said, You've got to do better with Hispanics, and the way to do better with Hispanics is to embrace amnesty.
+You know, after 2012, all of the Washington political consultants and all the mainstream media came to Republicans and said, you've got to do better with Hispanics, and the way to do better with Hispanics is to embrace amnesty.

 The Republican share of the Hispanic vote went down.